buildkite/capybara-inline-screenshot/README.md

 ## Fallback

-Thanks the wonder of ANSI escape codes if your terminal client doesn't understand what this gem outputs it'll simply ignore it (it'll be like you're just using the standard capybara-screenshot).
-But if it does support it: INLINE IMAGES!
+Thanks the wonder of ANSI escape codes if your terminal client doesn't understand the escape codes it'll simply ignore them—it'll just be be like using the standard capybara-screenshot gem.

 ## CI-mode